schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Verbal Robber

-A woodland segmental paver disagrees a healthier intolerance at a aerary.
+A woodland segmental paver disagrees a healthier intolerance at an aerary.

 ## Opportunist Thriller